-FERC also found that MISO had not adequately explained or provided clear Tariff language to demonstrate that the CRS Proposal would reasonably allocate transmission capability across capacity zones and across subregions in the MISO footprint between the Forward Auction and the Prompt Auction, noting that in past Prompt Auctions, transmission capability constraints between Zones and sub-regions have caused substantial price separation, as recently evidenced in the 2016-2017 Prompt Auction PRA.
+FERC also found that MISO had not adequately explained or provided clear Tariff language to demonstrate that the CRS Proposal would reasonably allocate transmission capability across capacity zones and across subregions in the MISO footprint between the Forward Auction and the Prompt Auction, noting that in past Prompt Auctions, transmission capability constraints between Zones and sub-regions have caused substantial price separation, as recently evidenced in the 2016-2017 PRA.
 Consequently, the allocation of Zonal and sub-regional transmission capability between the Forward Auction and the Prompt Auction could significantly impact clearing prices in both the Forward Auction and the Prompt Auction.
 For example, allocating an insufficient amount of transmission capability to the Prompt Auction could prevent load serving entities in the Prompt Auction from procuring lower-cost capacity.
-119
+116

-The IPA understands that MISO doesdid not plan to seek rehearing of FERC's order.
+MISO did not seek rehearing of FERC's order.

-5.2.2 2017-2018 PRA Results120
+5.2.2 2017-2018 PRA Results